VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Evaluation

 \subsection{Results}

-\mypara{Fidelity testing.} With this experiment, we wanted to assess the correctness of our \sysname prototype by checking whether \sysname could faithfully reproduce the evaluation results of each test-subject reported in \cite{yahyazadeh2019expat,yahyazadeh2020patriot,iotguard2019ndss}.
+\mypara{Fidelity testing.} With this experiment, we wanted to assess the correctness of our \sysname prototype by checking whether \sysname could faithfully reproduce the evaluation results of each test-subject reported in \cite{yahyazadeh2019expat,yahyazadeh2020patriot,iotguard2019ndss, mazhar2023maverick}.
 These works conducted their evaluations manually where the authors interacted with the virtual devices using the platform UI to create a triggering event and inspected the outcome of each testcase. \sysname replaced all the manual interaction and inspection with automated approaches while keeping the same smart home and policies as the prior work.
-In this evaluation, we observed that \sysname tested \expat and \patriot with all the testcases (8 and 5, respectively) and were able to reproduce all results mentioned in \cite{yahyazadeh2019expat,yahyazadeh2020patriot}.
+In this evaluation, we observed that \sysname tested \expat, \patriot, and \maverick with all the testcases (8, 5, and 8 respectively) and were able to reproduce all results mentioned in \cite{yahyazadeh2019expat,yahyazadeh2020patriot,mazhar2023maverick}.
 On the other hand, \sysname reproduced the results of 4 out of 6 testcases for \iotguard.
 Unfortunately, we could not even reproduce the results of the remaining 2 testcases manually using the platform's UI.
 After close inspection, we found that those testcases could not be reproduced solely based on the description provided in \cite{iotguard2019ndss}.

 \mypara{Stress testing.} Recall that in stress testing, we wanted to evaluate the efficacy of a given test-subject using \sysname.
-For each subject, we replicated the testbed as mentioned in their paper but tested the subject against randomly generated 6 test-suites.
-Technically, we randomly generated a sequence of events for each testcase required for our test-suites (mentioned earlier).
-In other words, each subject was tested in a different testbed against different sets of test-suites.
+For each subject, we replicated the testbed as mentioned in their original evaluation but tested the subject with automatically generated test-cases.
+We tested each test-subject twice: once with the randomly generated 6 test-suites and next with the \helion generated 6 test-suites.
+Technically, we generated a sequence of events for each testcase required for our test-suites (mentioned earlier).
+In other words, each subject was tested in its original testbed but with different sets of test-suites.